YunaBraska/surveys/README.md

 #### Answer a survey

-* Surveys answers always the current question in the flow
+* Surveys answers always the current FlowItem in the flow

 ```java
     Question flow = Question.of(Q1).target(Question.of(Q2));